cr4ck32/sockscrawler/README.md

 3. Make the file executable "chmod +x run.sh"
 4. run the shellscript "bash run.sh"

-This scraps the socks's proxy IP's and their port number and saves them to "proxy.csv" file
+This scraps the socks's proxy IP's and their port number from socks-proxy.net and saves them to "proxy.csv" file